 - Athletic Awards (with athletic department approval)

-- Federal Pell Grant (amount is prorated based on enrollment)
+- Federal Pell Grant (the amount is prorated based on enrollment)

 - Federal Direct Subsidized and/or Unsubsidized Stafford Loan

 - Federal Work-Study